 Brapa consultancy has provided consultancy on topics in the area of CBRN Security and Safety with the main focus on Modelling and Simulation.
 For example: Modelling of the Optimization between protective performance and comfort of PPE; Prediction of the false alarm rate of detectors by description of their Receiver Operator Characteristics curves (ROC curves); Urban dispersion modelling; indoor airflow and HVAC modelling.

-Customers of Brapa Consultancy have been the Dutch research institution TNO, the research evaluation institute of the EU: REA and The Dutch government.
+Customers of Brapa Consultancy have been the European Defence Agency (EDA), the Dutch research institution TNO, the research evaluation institute of the EU: REA and The Dutch government.

-In the coming three years Brapa Consultancy will take part in two European Defence Agency (EDA) projects under the JIP CBRN security call of 2013.
-One project focusses on modelling of the protective performance and the thermo physiology of CBRN clothing and the other project focusses on dispersion of CBRN agents inside critical infrastructure buildings with HVAC.
+Examples of projects of Brapa Consultancy are: modelling of the protective performance and the thermo physiology of CBRN clothing and the other project focusses on dispersion of CBRN agents inside critical infrastructure buildings with HVAC.

 The owner of Brapa Consultancy, Dr. Paul Brasser, has a lot of experience in EU projects (FP6 and FP7) and EDA projects.
 Furthermore, he also was a project evaluator and mid-term reviewer of FP7 and Horizon 2020 projects for the EU (REA).